-Due to this the radiographers are able to target the radiation beams accurately at the tumour, even if the tumour is moving while you breathe.
+Due to this, the radiographers can target the radiation beams accurately at the tumour, even if the tumour is moving while you breathe.

 A special thing about CyberKnife is that it can treat multiple tumours at the same time.

-Moreover, it can be very useful to treat areas of cancer metastasis.
+Moreover, it can be beneficial to treat areas of cancer metastasis.

 H. Total Body Irradiation (TBI)